Beer Rebranding. Only way to win.

 That ploy was already getting old by 2008 because the competition went about copying it.

 Bud Light hasn’t changed that approach all that much.
-But it – as we’ll see later – it just means all similar ads feel like they are for Bud Light.
-Even if Bud Light’s ad in January 2017 just about buds.
+But it – as we’ll see later – just means all similar ads feel like they are for Bud Light, even if Bud Light’s ad in January 2017 is just about buds.

 Stella has meaning